qbrick-cms/qbrick/doc/GENERATORS.md

 ## Custom Model Generator

-QBrick comes with a custom model generator which has basically the same syntax as the default rails scaffold generator:
+qBrick comes with a custom model generator which has basically the same syntax as the default rails scaffold generator:

 ```
   bundle exec rails generate qbrick:custom_model NAME [field[:type][:index]
   field[:type][:index]] [options]
 ```

+Consider it a minimalistic kind of rails_admin.

 You can use it to scaffold a CRUD interface for managing a custom model through the CMS Backend.
 The generated scaffolding uses